DDVV-type inequality for skew-symmetric matrices and Simons-type inequality for Riemannian submersions: Abstract

 \section{Abstract}

-Motivated by the matrix form of the DDVV conjecture in submanifold geometry which is an optimal inequality involving norms of commutators of several real symmetric matrices and takes an important role in the proof of the well-known Simons inequality for closed minimal submanifolds in spheres, in this paper we first derive a similar optimal inequality of real skew-symmetric matrices, then we apply it to establish a Simons-type inequality for Riemannian submersions, which shows another ``evidence" of the duality between submanifold geometry and Riemannian submersions.
+In this paper, we will first derive a DDVV-type optimal inequality for real skew-symmetric matrices, then we apply it to establish a Simons-type integral inequality for Riemannian submersions with totally geodesic fibres and Yang-Mills horizontal distributions.
+In this way, we show phenomenons of duality between Submanifold geometry and Riemannnian submersion, particularly between second fundamental form of a submanifold and integrability tensor of a Riemannian submersion.